signaldatascience/R-curriculum/interview-prep/questions.md

 * You are on the data science team at Uber and you are asked to start thinking about surge pricing.
 What would be the objectives of such a product and how would you start looking into this?

 * Say that you are Netflix.
 How would you determine what original series you should invest in and create?

-* What kind of services would find churn (metric that tracks how many customers leave the service) helpful?
-How would you calculate churn?

-* Let's say that you're are scheduling content for a content provider on television.
-How would you determine the best times to schedule content?

 * You're a data scientist at Khan Academy.
 How would you use machine learning to predict a student's success on a subsequent question, based on knowing their performance on past questions they have answered?